-Feeding America has an investment management and oversight policy authorized by the Board of Directors that provides governance and guidance on the management of cash and cash equivalents and investments.
-The policy provides that Feeding America maintain an adequate level of cash to meet its ongoing operational requirements.
-In addition, the policy sets forth the structure for investment of excess cash based on the financial needs of Feeding America, the time horizon of those needs, and the Board of Directors' investment philosophy.
-Feeding America's goal is to maintain available financial assets sufficient to meet six months of operating expenses in cash and cash equivalents and long-term investments.
-General operating expenses average approximately \$13,300 per month, exclusive of donated goods or services, food procurement related expenses, member grants and depreciation (2022-\$11,300).
-As of June 30, 2023 and 2022, Feeding America has an additional \$67,700 and \$55,517, respectively, in a board designated operating reserve fund.
-This board designated fund may be drawn upon with the governing Board's approval for operating purposes within guidelines of the respective fund or in the event of financial distress or an immediate liquidity need resulting from events outside the typical life cycle of converting financial assets to cash or settling financial liabilities.
-Lastly, to meet obligations and cash liquidity needs, Feeding America maintains a revolving line of credit of \$10,000.
-The purpose of the line is to cover working capital expenses while waiting to collect on contributions and procurement receivables from Feeding America's donors and member network, respectively.
+Feeding America has an investment management and oversight policy authorized by the Board of Directors that provides governance and guidance on the management of cash and investments.
+The policy provides that Feeding America maintain an adequate level of cash to meet its on-going operational requirements.
+In addition, the policy sets forth the structure for investment of excess cash based on the financial needs of Feeding America, the time horizon of those needs and the Board of Directors' investment philosophy.
+Feeding America's goal is to maintain available financial assets sufficient to meet six months of operating expenses in cash and long-term investments.
+General operating expenses average approximately \$12,700 per month, exclusive of donated goods or services, food procurement related expenses, member grants and depreciation (2023-\$13,300).
+As of June 30, 2024 and 2023, Feeding America has an additional \$84,196 and \$67,700, respectively, in a board designated operating reserve fund.
+This board designated fund may be drawn upon with the governing Board's approval for operating purposes within guidelines of the respective fund or, in the event of financial distress or an immediate liquidity need, resulting from events outside the typical life cycle of converting financial assets to cash or settling financial liabilities.
+Lastly, to meet obligations and cash liquidity needs.
+Feeding America maintains a revolving line of credit of \$10,000.
+The purpose of the line is to cover working capital expenses while waiting to collect on contributions and procurement receivables from Feeding America's donors and member network.